Home flea remedies - the natural way to stop fleas invading your home and outside surrounds

 Pennyroyal plants are poisonous to humans and animals, although some cultures do use the leaves sparingly as a herb in cooking.
 There are two varieties of pennyroyal plants and both have a very strong fragrance similar to spearmint.

 Leaves from the plants both fresh and dried are especially noted for repelling fleas and other insects.
 When treating flea infestations, the plant's essential oil should never be used directly on humans or pets; this is due to its toxicity, even at extremely low levels.

 Then soak your cat or dog in the mixture for four or five minutes.
-Your pet will probably get of a bit surprised and may hide away for awhile, especially if it’s a cat, but if it could speak, it would definitely thank you for getting rid of its fleas.
+Your pet will probably get of a bit surprised and may hide away for a while.
+If your dog could speak, it would definitely thank you for getting rid of its fleas.

 Table salt and baking soda

 Instead of buying expensive and chemical carpet powders, you can make your own inexpensive, non-toxic and effective carpet powder at home, which is harmless to pets and kids.